 Horseshoe sets can facilitate a fluid focus

-Horseshoe sets appear, at first glance, to be a mixture of the semicircle set above and another common parliamentary form: opposing benches.
+Horseshoe sets are, at first glance, a mixture of the semicircle set above and another common parliamentary form: opposing benches.

 Interestingly, I’ve found that horseshoe room sets with a single-row of chairs, or multiple rows with plentiful aisles can provide an effective format for group discussions, with participants moving to and from a few “speaking” chairs at the mouth of the horseshoe.